Angela Duckworth On Grit: In The Long Run, This Is The Trait That Counts

 Conversely, you can have the world's highest IQ, a god-given talent and come from a blessed background and not have it.

-It is the domain of (and can be learnt by) anyone who is willing to play "the long game", and, vitally, who is also able to adopt a "Growth Mindset", which is being able to admit that you can improve - always.
+It is the domain of (and can be learnt by) anyone who is willing to stick at it hell or high-water and, vitally, who is also able to adopt a "Growth Mindset", which is being able to admit that you can improve - always.

-And, as Angela Duckworth points out in her TED talk below, it is these kinds of people who win in the end - in all walks of life.
+And, as Duckworth believes, it is these kinds of people who win in the end - in all walks of life.